 - Yes, you may add 1-2 figures in a supplemental page after the Reference Section (if you have one).
 The Supplemental Figure page does not count towards page limits.

-3. Do prospective applicants need to establish a connection with an NCAR scientist or lab to write the Letter of Intent and apply?
+4. Do I need to establish a connection with an NCAR scientist or lab to write the Letter of Intent and apply?

 - No, it is not required to communicate with NCAR scientists or develop a collaboration with NCAR at the application / Letter of Intent (LOI) stage.

 - Once we receive your LOI, Innovator Program scientists will contact NCAR labs and NCAR researchers that we feel have overlapping, complementary interests.
 The LOI should emphasize the applicant’s research interests, the social science methodologies the applicant uses in their research, and the direction they want to take their research as an early career and interdisciplinary faculty.
 We will use the details in each LOI to find capabilities and expertise at NCAR that complement the research interests and proposed methods/approaches.

 - Each LOI will undergo an internal review process to determine selection for a full proposal.
 During that review process, the Innovator Program will try to identify possible NCAR collaborators.
 If a connection is identified, Innovator Program staff will make the appropriate introductions between the applicant and potential NCAR collaborators.

 5. If my research interests are not very close to any areas of research conducted at UCAR, do I have a lower chance to be awarded?